Hello, my friends. Hard to imagine that it’s been a whole calendar year since this series started, but it has. Welcome once again to another entry in…

 Batman then heads out to the salt mine where Hal is still grief-stricken.
 He reveals that “Carol” along with the entire Identity Brotherhood were nothing but androids and that it was set-up so that it looked like Green Lantern made a bad call.
 Also factoring into this was that he breathed in a synthesized variation of Scarecrow’s fear gas since fear contradicts strong will.
 With this realization, Hal puts his ring back on to join the fight.

 Afterwards, nearly every single Justice League member arrives in Metropolis where Superman is clinging to life due to the kryptonite bullet.
 Flash is at a S.T.A.R.
 Labs facility in Kyoto, Japan trying to get a kryptonite scalpel, but time is of the essense.
-As such, Batman gives Cyborg a piece of kryptonite to use alongside a minimum blaster shot and use it as a lazer cutter.
+As such, Batman gives Cyborg a piece of kryptonite to use alongside a minimum blaster shot and use it as a laser cutter.
 With a big-enough cut across the chest, the Martian Manhunter shapes his fingers to go inside Superman’s chest and retrieves the kyptonite bullet.
 With the cursed piece of rock out of his chest, Supes’ powers kick in as the cut on his chest heals and he regains consciousness to the delight of the crowd.

 After our heroes have gathered together on the orbiting satellite known as the Justice League Watchtower, Batman reveals that the series of coordinated attacks were based on his safety protocols.
 It turns out that for a long time, the Dark Knight studied every former and current league member behind their backs and created these contingency plans only as a means to subdue a teammate should they ever go rogue.
 As expected, the other members are appalled by Batman’s actions.

 Unfortunately for them, Martian Manhunter was able to overhear and transmit every single word of said plan back to HQ.
-On cue, the Justice League plus Cyborg teleport in as they prepare for final battle against the Legion of Doom.
+On cue, the Justice League plus Cyborg teleport in as they prepare for their final battle against the Legion of Doom.

-Wonder Woman and Cheetah get locked in physical combat as their brawl ultimately makes its way towards the weaponry where the feline fatale tries using a lazer blaster to strike back.
+Wonder Woman and Cheetah get locked in physical combat as their brawl ultimately makes its way towards the weaponry where the feline fatale tries using a laser blaster to strike back.
 However, the Amazonian princess’ bracelets easily deflects the shots as she uses her lasso to knock the gun away so that she can deliver the knockout blow.

 The Flash heads out into the swamp where Mirror Master has created numerous holograms of himself to stand up and fight.
-The speedster easily slices through each and every illusion until he reaches the actual M.M. and tricks him into letting his guard down just enough to send a finishing punch to the face.
+The speedster easily speeds through each and every illusion until he reaches the actual M.M. and tricks him into letting his guard down just enough to send a finishing punch to the face.

 Immediately afterwards, Vandal Savage launches the missile.
 Down below, Ma’alefa’ak has J’onn at his mercy.
 Unfortunately for him, he’s also in the literal line of fire of the exhaust as the Martian Manhunter escapes just in time before the red planet’s renegade ends up being well-done and extra crispy.

 Meanwhile, Batman dukes it out with Bane.
 The Dark Knight manages to hold his own until the muscled fiend injects himself with more venom and begins to pummel away.
-Bane manages to get the Caped Crusader in a choke-hold, yet Batman turns the tide by launching a Batarang that cuts the tube to drain his foe of his added strength.
+Bane manages to get the Caped Crusader in a chokehold, yet Batman turns the tide by launching a Batarang that cuts the tube to drain his foe of his added strength.
 The Dark Knight then wraps things up with an old-fashioned dropkick.
 Shortly afterwards, Batman feels the rumbling from the launching missile.

 Metallo’s kryptonite heart manages to subdue Superman enough for the robotic fiend to pummel away for a good while.
 Once he catches sight of the launched missile with his X-Ray Vision, the Man of Steel retaliates and ends the fight with a blast of Heat Vision to cut off the mechanical head before taking off towards the projectile.

-Finally, a light-show feud of former lovers is taking place between Green Lantern and Star Sapphire.
+Finally, a light show feud of former lovers is taking place between Green Lantern and Star Sapphire.
 Carol manages to use her powers to tie up the intergalactic space cop, but Hal manages to escape with a literal Cat’s Cradle.

 In the end, Green Lantern forms a construct of a kiddie slingshot and delivers a successful knockout blow to Star Sapphire.
 After reaching ground level, Hal then strips Carol of her purple sapphire gem and her powers alongside it.
 Shortly afterwards, Wonder Woman arrives to tell him of the missile situation and that Superman’s already in pursuit.
 As such, Green Lantern takes off towards space to help out.